MHALA & Cedars-Sinai Wellness and Behavioral Health Specialist

 There is no cost to participate in this program.
 We cover program materials.

-To be eligible for the Wellness and Behavioral Health Specialist Certificate Program, applicants must be new to the behavioral healthcare field.
+To be eligible for the Wellness and Behavioral Health Specialist Certificate Program, applicants must reside in Los Angeles County and be new to the behavioral healthcare field.
 All applicants are required to be proficient in speaking/writing English and in using computers to access Zoom.

 We are looking for participants who represent a broad range of cultural and socioeconomic backgrounds.
 Community College graduates or those attending community college are encouraged to apply, as are individuals from underserved populations and first generation/first in family to attend college.